mfem/web/src/examples.md

 exerted on a test particle with a given mass, charge, initial position and momentum.

-The Lorentz miniapp musts be run on the same number of processors as the applications which produced the VisItDataCollection objects.
+The Lorentz miniapp must be run on the same number of processors as the applications which produced the VisIt data collection objects.
 However, the electric and magnetic fields do not need to be defined on the same mesh.
 The Lorentz miniapp relies on the `FindPoints` functionality available through MFEM's parallel mesh classes to query the field values even when those field